 The cheapest shared hosting plan starts at an introductory price of $2.75 billed triennially.
 The plan costs $7.99/month normally.
 All plans come with a 30-day money-back guarantee.

-They offer great-ish support via phone, live chat, knowledgebase, and ticket system.
+Both web hosts offer great-ish support via phone, live chat, knowledgebase, and ticket system.

 Continue reading our Namecheap vs Bluehost comparison post for more details, and which company makes the best hosting companion.